IDKHowToDev/predictive-model-web-app/README.md

 ## Project Overview
 This project is a simple web application built with Flask that provides predictive modeling capabilities.
 It allows users to submit a set of numerical values and receive a prediction based on those values.
-The current implementation uses a 4 diffrent  trained deep learning models function that returns the predicted value as well as the  MAE and RMSE values.
+The current implementation uses a 4 diffrent  trained deep learning models function that returns the predicted value as well as the  MAE and RMSE values. if you would like to see the entire source code please email me with details of your needs and i will get back to you.
 ## Installation

 To set up the project, follow the steps below: